CSCfi/csc-user-guide/docs/apps/cp2k.md

 4|0.72|0.494|0.504|0.534

-* For 64 water molecules, the best performance is obtained with 2 full nodes, 32 mpi-tasks, and 4 OMP-threads per task (like the [Mahti example](#example-batch-script-for-mahti-using-mixed-mpi-openmp-parallelization))
+* For 64 water molecules, the best performance is obtained with 2 full nodes, 32 mpi-tasks, and 4 OMP-threads per task (like the [Mahti-rhel7 example](#example-batch-script-for-mahti-using-mixed-mpi-openmp-parallelization))
   For this system the performance does not scale beyond 2 nodes.
 * Mixed parallization is efficient: choose tasks and threads so that they add up to 128 (physical) cores available per node (or up to 40 on Puhti).